hyongtao-db/dify-docs/en/getting-started/dify-for-education.md

    ![]()

-   6. Once certificated, you will receive a Dify Education Coupon.
+   6. Once verified, you will receive a Dify Education Coupon.

    ![]()

-## How to Check Dify Education Certification Status
+## How to Check Dify Educational Verification Status

 Click profile picture (top-right) and look for `Edu` in subscription status.